 employment in the restaurant, food, horticulture and landscaping industries.

 For example, one employee started a landscaping business, one went to work with a well-known florist in Boston and another pursued her education

 and employment in floriculture.

-In the spirit of feeding hungry bodies, minds, and spirits, about 20% of the Farm's bounty is also sold at Farmers Markets in Boston and at Dorchester House in Dorchester which serve an ethnically-diverse and largely low income population and accept EBT and WIC coupons.
+In the spirit of feeding hungry bodies, minds, and spirits, about 20% of the Farm's bounty is also sold at Dorchester House and Bowdoin Street Health Center's Farmers Markets in Dorchester which serve an ethnically-diverse and largely low income population and accept SNAP/EBT and senior coupons.

 In addition, some of Boston's most renowned restaurant purchase the Farm's produce, including Hamersley's Bistro, Ashmont Grill, Tavolo, and Barbara Lynch Gruppo to help raise funds for The Farm.

 The Farm provides wonderful volunteer opportunities for individuals

 and for corporate, church or college community service projects.
 Land clearing,

 planting and harvesting while working side-by-side with program participants

 is a rewarding experience for all.
 If you, your company or school would